 12. Campers should refrain from bringing valuables to the Camp.
 The Camp will not be held responsible for articles that are lost or broken.

 13. Chewing gum is not permitted at any time in the Camp.

-14. Theft and destroying property is considered as a grave offence and they would pay what the damage.
+14. Bad language, theft and destroying property is considered as a grave offence and they would pay any damage.

 The Moo, Swiss and Alumni Summer Camps cooperate with parents in the integral formation of their daughters.
 These are accomplished through a uniquely personalized program.

 The Camp offers each camper the means by which she can forge her character in Christian values in accordance with her potential.